ZimCodes/lin-decompress.yazi/README.md

 Do not prompt for password.
 By default, when an extractor with the ability to use a password is used, the user will be prompt for password.

-Alternatively, when prompt appears, users can enter `!!!` to temporarily disable prompting for the current run.
+_Alternatively_, when prompt appears, users can enter `!!!` to temporarily disable prompting for the current run.

 ## License